-Among main plots, plant spacing of 100 cm x 15 cm (M3) recorded significantly higher available potassium status in soil (259, 249 and 254 kg ha-1) during 2023-24, 2024-25 and mean results, respectively on the other hand, the plant spacing of 60 cm x 15 cm (M1) resulted lowest available potassium (297, 291 and 294 kg ha-1) during both years and mean results, respectively.
-This might be due to high-density cotton systems having more plants per unit area, leading to significantly higher potassium uptake by the crop.
-This results in greater removal of available potassium from the soil, leaving less residual potassium after harvest similar results reported by Monicaa et al., 2023.
-Under wider spacing, there are fewer plants per hectare, so the total potassium uptake from the soil is lower.
-As a result, more available potassium remains in the soil post-harvest compared to high-density systems.
+Among main plots, plant spacing of 100 cm x 15 cm (M3) recorded significantly higher post-harvest available potassium status in soil (259, 249 and 254 kg ha-1) during 2023-24, 2024-25, and in the mean results, respectively.
+In contrast, the narrower spacing of 60 cm x 15 cm (M1) resulted in lower available potassium (297, 291 and 294 kg ha-1) during both years and mean results.
+This may be due to the higherdensity cotton in M1, which leads to greater potassium uptake per unit area, resulting in higher removal of available potassium from the soil and lower r residual potassium after harvest.
+This finding is consistent with Monicaa et al., (2023).
+Under wider spacing, fewer plants per hectare result in lower total potassium uptake, leaving more available potassium in the soil post-harvest.

-Higher post-harvest available potassium (301, 293 and 297 kg ha-1) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage however, it was showing at par with the application of 100% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S2) and application 125% RDN + Cycocel 60 ppm at square formation and flowering stage during both the years and in mean data.
-The lowest available potassium (258, 247 and 252 kg ha-1) was recorded with 100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage (S4) during 2023-24, 2024-25 and in mean data.
-This might be due to the application of different spacing and nitrogen doses, which did not influence the available phosphorus and potassium in the soil, as reported by Malik et al. (2021) and higher nitrogen application generally increases potassium removal from the soil by the crop, leaving less available potassium post-harvest.
+Higher post-harvest available potassium (301, 293 and 297 kg ha-1) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3).However, this was at par with the application of 100% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S2) and 125% RDN + Cycocel 60 ppm at square formation and flowering stage (S6?) during both years and in mean data.
+The lowest available potassium (258, 247 and 252 kg ha-1) was recorded with 100% RDN + Cycocel 60 ppm applied at square initiation, peak square formation, and flowering stage (S4).
+These trends may be attributed to the interaction of plant spacing and nitrogen doses, which influence the available phosphorus and potassium from the soil.
+Higher nitrogen application generally enhances crop uptake of potassium, reducing post-harvest soil potassium, as reported by Zhang et al. (2016), while growth regulator like mepiquat chloride control vegetative growth and improve canopy structure, with minimal direct effect on soil potassium availability(Malik et al.,2021). and higher nitrogen application generally increases potassium removal from the soil by the crop, leaving less available potassium post-harvest.
 Therefore, nitrogen application, especially at optimal rates, can reduce post-harvest available potassium by enhancing uptake results reported by Zhang et al., 2016 and growth regulators like mepiquat chloride are used to control vegetative growth and improve canopy structure.
 Still, their direct effect on soil potassium availability is minimal.

 Conclusion:

-It is concluded that intercropping of paired row pigeonpea intercropping system in high-density cotton spacing of M1 (60 x 15 cm) recorded the highest uptake of nitrogen, phosphorus and potassium as compared to rest of the paired row spacings as well as maximum available post harvest soil nitrogen, phosphorus and potassium was recorded with paired row pigeonpea with cotton spacing of M3 (100 x 15 cm) during both 2023-24, 2024-25 and in mean data. among the subplots, application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3) recorded the highest highest uptake of nitrogen, phosphorus and potassium as well as available soil NPK as compared to rest of the treatments during both 2023-24, 2024-25 and in mean data.
-The lowest uptake of nitrogen, phosphorus and potassium as well as available soil NPK were recorded with the application of 100% RDN + Cycocel 60 ppm at square initiation, peak square formation, and flowering stage (S4).
-It is concluded that paired row pigeonpea inclusion of high density cotton, pigeonpea was performing well, with the application of growth regulators and the recommended dose of fertilizers during both years of the experiment.
+It is concluded that in the paired-row pigeonpea intercropping system , high-density cotton spacing of M1 (60 x 15 cm) recorded the highest uptake of nitrogen, phosphorus, and potassium as compared to rest of the other paired row spacings.
+However, the maximum post-harvest available soil nitrogen, phosphorus and potassium were recorded with paired row pigeonpea intercropped with cotton at (100 x 15 cm) during both 2023-24, 2024-25, as well as in mean data.
+Among the subplots treatments, application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3) resulted in the highest uptake of nitrogen, phosphorus and potassium, along with the highest available soil NPK,compared to the other treatments in both years in mean data.
+The lowest nutrient uptake and soil nitrogen, phosphorus and potassium availability were recorded with the application of 100% RDN + Cycocel 60 ppm at square initiation, peak square formation, and flowering stage (S4).
+It is concluded that pigeonpea in paired-row intercropping with high density cotton, along with appropriate growth regulators and recommended fertilizer doses, performed well during both years of the experiment.